-In 1994, the Company acquired Red Eagle Resources Corporation for \$46.5 million which included cash and approximately 2.2 million shares of Common Stock.
+In 1994, the Company acquired Red Eagle Resources Corporation for \$46.5 million.
+Included in this amount were 2.8 million shares of Common Stock valued at approximately \$16.9 million to the acquired company's shareholders.
 Red Eagle's assets included 370 producing wells, equipment and acreage located primarily in the Okeene Field of Oklahoma's Anadarko Basin.
 In addition, the Company purchased Grand Banks Energy Company for \$3.7 million and Gillring Oil Company for \$11.5 million.
 Grand Bank's assets included interests in 182 producing properties located in west Texas and Gillring's assets included \$5.2 million of working capital and interests in 106 producing properties located in south Texas.